-Saving documents as web pages
+Saving and exporting documents as web pages

-HTML capabilities in LibreOffice include saving and exporting existing documents in HTML format.
-You can also create several different types of web pages using the Web Wizard included with LibreOffice, see “Exporting web pages using the Web Wizard” on page 137 for more information.

-The easiest way to create HTML documents is to start with an existing document.
+The easiest way to create HTML documents in LibreOffice is to start with an existing document.
 You can get a good idea of how it will appear as a web page by using View > Web Layout.
 However, web layout view does not show you which features will or will not be saved correctly in HTML format.
 Refer to “” on page 132 on what to consider before creating a web page from a document.

 Writer documents